 LCD or Liquid Crystal Display is another common technology used in projectors.
 LCD Projectors use the same liquid crystal display technology that can be found in televisions and monitors as well.
 An LCD Projector creates images using multiple elaborate steps.
 They consist of three LCD panels which cast image using the three primary colours; red, green and blue.
 All three of the colours are simultaneously projected so that the image is completely coloured.

-LCD Projectors: How Do They Work?
+LCD Projector: How Does It Work?

 LCD Projectors use three liquid crystal displays, in which an image is created through multiple steps.
 A light source emits a beam of white light which is passed to three mirrors which are specially shaped to reflect only particular wavelengths of light.
 Each coloured light beam is sent to an LCD panel, which receives an electrical signal.
 The signal commands the panel on how to arrange the pixels in the display to create the image.
 The same image is produced on the three LCD panels, but in different colours due to the source light falling on them.
 These different coloured images are then combined in a prism resulting in a single coloured image.
 Finally, the image goes through a lens before reflecting on the projection screen.

-LCD Projectors Uses
+LCD Projector Uses

 LCD Projectors are highly used in the following areas: